julianencisoizquierdo/NLP_Handling_Imbalance/README.md

 ### Step 5: Oversampling the minority class

-Next, we explore another solution to the class imbalance problem, oversampling the minority class.
+Next, we explore another solution to the class imbalance problem: oversampling the minority class.
 In this step, we will duplicate the observations in the minority class to obtain the same size of both classes.

 To determine how much we need to duplicate the minority class, we calculate the ratio of majority to minority observations using an integer division.
 We then create a duplicated_minority dataframe by concatenating minority to itself as many times as the ratio we previously calculated.
 We then concatenate this duplicated_minority dataframe to the majority dataframe to get our oversampled_java.

 Afterwards, we split our oversampled_java into 80% train set and 20% test set, again stratifying to ensure the even class distribution is kept.
 These two sets are vectorized and we use our vectorized oversampled train set to fit our models.
 Finally, we use the fitted models to predict Y and compute the assessment metrics.

-With oversampling the minority class, the best performing model, with the top score in all metrics, is the Random Forest, followed by the SVM.
+With oversampling the minority class, the best performing model is the Random Forest.
+This model has the best performance in all metrics.
+The Random Forest is then followed by the SVM.
 Like previously, the Trivial Classifier continues to perform the worst, indicating that all models perform better than a dummy model.

 ### Step 6: SMOTE

 SMOTE refers to Synthetic Minority Oversampling Technique, and it is another technique to oversample the minority class.
 Instead of simply duplicating the minority data which can lead to overfitting, SMOTE creates new data points synthetically using a nearest neighbor approach.
-This way we can obtain a balanced dataset, without having repeated observations.
+This way, we can obtain a balanced dataset, without having repeated observations.

 To perform SMOTE, we use the SMOTE from the IMB Learn package.
-For SMOTE, the outcome class must be numeric, hence we convert ‘P3’ instances to 1 and ‘else’ to 0, and ensure they are of type integer.
-We then define a X pandas series as the Text column only, a Y pandas series as the Priority column only, and vectorize X.
+For SMOTE, the outcome class must be numeric, hence we convert ‘P3’ instances to 1 and ‘else’ to 0, and ensure that they are of type integer.
+We then define a X pandas series as the `Text` column only, a Y pandas series as the `Priority` column only, and vectorize X.

 After these preprocessing steps, we instantiate SMOTE and apply its fit_resample method on the vectorized X and Y. This outcome is then split into our train and test datasets, still with a 20% held out test set and stratification to ensure the newly achieved class balance is maintained.